LIP-Computing/tutorials/docs/openstack-cli/oscli.md

     | addresses  | tutorial_net=192.168.1.157

 ---
 ## Associate a floating public IP with the VM

-In the previous section you have listed the available networks, it includes the public network called `public_net`, you can create a public IP with:
+In the previous slide you have listed the available networks, it includes the public network called `public_net`, you can create a public IP with:

     openstack floating ip create public_net